Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 ## Create the module

 The very first step will be to create a headless module.
-Modules are used to organize content in a consistent structure so it can be re-used by the marketing team.
-Think of a module like an npm package for content.
+Modules are used to organize configuration and data models in a consistent structure so they can be re-used by the marketing team.
+Think of a module like an npm package for the structures you are creating.
 Defining modules makes it very easy for you to make your package/module available to multiple sites and teams.
-An author will be able to 'install' your module and use it in a consistent way on any site they choose.
+A site administrator will be able to 'install' your module and use it in a consistent way on any site they choose.

 1. To begin, open the Sitecore Cloud Portal (https://portal.sitecorecloud.io) and log in.
 1. From your dashboard, select the XM Cloud environment where you have your Text Teaser Component created.